MillerBrainObservatory/mbo_utilities/docs/dff.md

 # Quantifying Cell Activity (ΔF/F₀)

+The gold-standard formula for measuring cellular activity is "Delta F over F₀", or the change in fluorescence intensity normalized by the baseline activity:

 $\Delta F/F_0 = \frac{F - F_0}{F_0}$

-This guide covers common approaches to extracting calcium activity and how this will differ depending on which pipeline you are using.

-The below guide assumes you've read this please read [this blog-post](https://www.scientifica.uk.com/learning-zone/how-to-compute-%CE%B4f-f-from-calcium-imaging-data) by Dr Peter Rupprecht at the University of Zurich.
+This guide assumes you've read this please read [this blog-post](https://www.scientifica.uk.com/learning-zone/how-to-compute-%CE%B4f-f-from-calcium-imaging-data) by Dr Peter Rupprecht at the University of Zurich.

 ::::{grid}
 :::{grid-item-card} Blog-Post Takeaways